 To give you an idea of how matching works, these are the most important factors:

 Title and content relevancy – how relevant is the title and content of the page with the user query.

 Type of content – if the user is asking for images, the returned results will contain images and not text.

-Quality of the content – content needs to be thorough, useful and informative, unbiased and cover both sites of a story.
+Quality of the content – content needs to be thorough, useful and informative, unbiased, and cover both sites of a story.

 Quality of the website – The overall quality of a website matters.
 Google will not show pages from websites that don’t meet their quality standards.

-Popularity of a page – This doesn’t have to do with how much traffic a website has but how other websites perceive the particular page.
+The popularity of a page – This doesn’t have to do with how much traffic a website has but how other websites perceive the particular page.

 A page that has a lot of references (backlinks), from other websites is considered to be more popular than other pages with no links and thus has more chances in getting picked up by the algorithms.
 This process is also known as Off-Page SEO.

 Language of the page – Users are served pages in their language and it’s not always English.